-The economies of scale are cost benefits received by a firm through a large scale production.
+The economies of scale are cost benefits received by a firm through large-scale production.
 When a firm increases its production level, the average cost per unit reduces.
 Hence, the economy of scale is achieved as a result of spreading costs over a large number of units.

 There is an inverse relationship between quantity produced & cost per unit.
 As a result, a firm enjoys economies of scale.
-Furthermore, it gives a large firm a competitive advantage over other smaller firms.
-Because taking benefits of economy of scale, requires huge funds.
-Smaller firms find it difficult to take such benefits.
+Furthermore, it gives a competitive advantage to large firms over other smaller firms.
+Because taking benefits of economy of scale requires huge funds, which may seem difficult for smaller firms.

 - Examples of Economies of Scale